About vintage engagement rings

 - Experimental diamond cutting—this was common in order to maximise the diamond’s light performance.
 In years previous, most jewellery was set with an enclosed back and a piece of foil was positioned behind the diamond to increase its brilliance

 During Queen Victoria’s reign from 1837 to 1901, everything in society, including engagement rings, seemed to reflect and revolve around the life and times of the Queen.
-She harboured a very public love of diamond jewellery herself that sparked a revolution in rings and other pieces of jewellery around the globe.
+She harboured a very public love of diamond jewellery herself that sparked a revolution in rings and other pieces of fine jewellery around the globe.

 With a reign spanning 64 years, the Victorian jewellery era is separated into three periods, however the distinctive design elements of the era remained throughout, featuring intricate, decorative styles centred around Her Majesty.
 This symbolised the beginning of the Romantic jewellery period.